evcc-io/evcc/README.md

 npm run simulator
 ```

 Run an evcc instance that uses simulator data.
-This configuration runs with a very high refresh interval to seed up testing.
+This configuration runs with a very high refresh interval to speed up testing.

 ```
 make ui build